 Amy & Ted at the Mediterranean Sea

 My passion is helping community-based organizations develop a user-driven vision followed by evidence-based practice.
 Another way I help build community is to foster individual personal and professional growth through coaching and group retreats in various settings.

 I am an avid traveler, reader, canoeist, and yoga student.
-My family includes Ted, a theatrical rigging sales person, and two fine young men, one a music educator, and the other a software developer with Flair.
+My family includes Ted, a theatrical rigging sales person, who passed away in August 2017, and two fine young men, one a music educator, and the other a software developer with Flair.